 - a) In 1917, Einstein introduced a model of the universe which was based on his newly developed general relativity, but which contained an extra term in the equations which he called the "cosmological term."
 (The coefficient of this term is called the "cosmological constant.")
 What was Einstein's motivation for introducing this term? - b) When the redshift of distant galaxies was first discovered, the earliest observations were analyzed according to a cosmological model invented by the Dutch astronomer W. de Sitter in 1917.
 At the time of its discovery, was this model thought to be static or expanding?
-From the modern perspective, is the model thought to be static or expanding?
+From the modern perspective, is the model thought to be static or expanding? - c) The early universe is believed to have been filled with thermal, or black-body, radiation.
+For such radiation the number density of photons and the energy density are each proportional to powers of the absolute temperature T. Say

-c) The early universe is believed to have been filled with thermal, or black-body, radiation.
-For such radiation the number density of photons and the energy density are each proportional to powers of the absolute temperature T. Say d) At about 3,000 K the matter in the universe underwent a certain chemical change in its form, a change that was necessary to allow the differentiation of matter into galaxies and stars.
-What was the nature of this change?
+Number density $\propto T^{n_1}$

-Number density $\propto T^{n_1}$ Energy density $\propto T^{n_2}$
+Energy density $\propto T^{n_2}$